 SMART Goals for Technology Project Managers

-The SMART criteria for defining a goal are useful when it comes to managing a technology project.
-Gathering business requirements may appear to be a simple job; simply ask the user what they want.
-However, this is often one of the most difficult and critical tasks a project manager has to undertake.
+The SMART criteria for defining a goal are useful when it comes to managing a technology project, especially during requirements gathering.
+On paper, requirements gathering can look simple: ask stakeholders what they want.
+In practice, it is one of the most difficult and most critical tasks a project manager undertakes.

 Communication Gaps Between Business and Technology Teams

-Communications gaps that exist between the business-savvy sponsor and the technical-minded analyst often increase the complexity of defining business requirements.
-In many instances, neither party is willing or able to adopt the dialect of the other.
-This is why it is critical that that the project manager document a clear understanding of each requirement, couched in terms that all parties agree with and can understand.
+Communication gaps between a business sponsor and a technical analyst often increase the complexity of defining business requirements.
+In many instances, neither party naturally speaks in the other’s dialect.
+This is why it is critical that the project manager document a clear understanding of each requirement in terms that all parties agree with and can understand.

 Example: Wrongly Assumed Technical Agility

-Some technology organizations like to consider themselves to be ‘lean and agile’.
-Consequently, they accept broad, generalized requirements statements.
-With this, is an expectation that the business analysts and developers will ‘flesh out’ the requirements to meet the needs of the organization.
-They feel it is too much work to gather and document this information at the beginning of the project.
+Some technology organizations like to consider themselves “lean and agile.”
+Consequently, they accept broad, generalized requirements statements with the expectation that analysts and developers will flesh out details later.
+They may believe it is too much work to gather and document this information at the beginning of the project.

 Adapting the SMART Objectives Framework